 Most recently, I was Head of Content and Research Services at the British Library.
 Reporting to the Chief Librarian, I was responsible for ensuring that contemporary collections and research services met the needs of knowledge seekers and research organisations from the UK and abroard.
 This included overseeing functions such as: development and implementation of the Library's Content Strategy and Research Services Strategy; content acquisitions and processing of print and digital content, including legal deposit; preservation and management of the digital collections; the subject librarians; digital research services ranging from discovery to repositories, scholarly communications and research data, including the UK DataCite consortium; the redevelopment of the BL's digital library system; and a strategic change management portfolio to modernise our online and onsite research services.

 Before joining the British Library, I oversaw the development of open access and research data services at Imperial College London.
-At Jisc, the UK's digital service provider for higher and further education, I was Programme Manager for digital infrastructure, managing programmes and innovation projects across the UK, including multi-million pound services such as the National Grid Service and the National Centre for Text Mining.
+At Jisc, the UK's digital service provider for higher and further education, I was Programme Manager for digital infrastructure, leading programmes and innovation projects across the UK, including multi-million pound services such as the National Grid Service and the National Centre for Text Mining.

 My background is in history, with a PhD from the University of Munich (LMU), and digital humanities and scholarly communications.
 At LMU I co-founded digital library services in the late 90s that today receive federal funding as part of the national information infrastructure of Germany.
 At King's College London, I was senior coordinator for a national network on digital research methods in the arts and humanities, and I developed digital community services and infrastructures at the Centre for E-Research.